-As for functionality our goal was to provide a variety of options that represented the best examples of different approaches to running belt design.
-So there are some that put a premium on hugging the body and keeping everything in close.
-Others emphasize the need for hydration and include custom designed water bottles that slide into customized sleeves.
+As for functionality, our goal was to provide a variety of options that represented the best examples of different approaches to running belt design.
+So some put a premium on hugging the body and keeping everything in close.
+Others emphasize the need for hydration and include custom-designed water bottles that slide into customized sleeves.
 These help distribute the weight and keep the bottles out of your way.
-Still others put a premium on storage space because some folks want to take a deck of cards and a half dozen moist towelettes with them along with their phone, pedometer and power bars.
+Still others put a premium on storage space because some folks want to take a deck of cards and a half dozen moist towelettes with them along with their phone, pedometer, and power bars.

 Running belts provide an easy way to carry and protect your tech.
 In the not too distant past runners took very little with them when they hit the road except maybe snacks and keys.
 That was about it.
-Today, however, people want to take their cell phones with them wherever they go.
-Including when they go running.
-And while that is understandable it should go without saying that running with your phone is fraught with risk.
-If you carry it in your pocket it could easily become dislodged and crash to the ground.
+Today, however, people want to take their cell phones with them wherever they go, including when they go running.
+And while that is understandable, it should go without saying that running with your phone is fraught with risk.
+If you carry it in your pocket, it could easily become dislodged and crash to the ground.
 If you get caught in the rain and your phone is not properly protected well, goodbye phone (3).
-This is why you should always stow your phone away in a good running belt.
-You should also make sure that belt is, at the very least, water-resistant and preferably waterproof.
+That is why you should always stow your phone away in a good running belt.
+You should also make sure the belt is, at the very least, water-resistant and preferably waterproof.

 Running belts are affordable.
-Considering how budget-friendly most running belts are they really have to be considered one of the best values in exercise equipment.
-Some can be had for less than $10.
-Although most of the best will occupy a price range between $10 and $50.
-Because a fully loaded running belt is subjected to a great deal of stress as you run it’s important to consider other things besides just price when selecting a belt.
-This is even more important if the belt is designed to hold water bottles.
-So when trying to find a belt to suit your needs consider things like padding, material and build quality and then price.
-Chances are the really well made belt will only be a little more expensive than the discount one you may have had your eye on.
+Considering how budget-friendly most running belts are, they have to be considered one of the best values in exercise equipment.
+Some can be had for less than $10, although most of the best will occupy a price range between $10 and $50.
+Because a fully loaded running belt is subjected to a great deal of stress as you run, it’s important to consider other things besides just price when selecting a belt.
+This is even more important if the belt holds water bottles.
+So when trying to find a belt to suit your needs, consider things like padding, material and build quality and then price.
+Chances are the really well-made belt will only be a little more expensive than the discount one you may have had your eye on.

-Running belts allow you to be prepared for emergencies.
+A running belt means you’re prepared for emergencies.
 You can carry a lot more than electrolyte tablets and water on your running belt.
 Some of the more comprehensive running belts will provide room for first aid supplies like Band-aids or even bandages.
-You’ll be able to bring aspirin, disinfectant in case you fall and cut yourself, an emergency whistle, a pedometer and much more.
-If you’re old school you can even slip a map in your running belt so that you don’t get lost.
-And you should have some change in case you need a drink but the only available beverages are in a vending machine.
+You’ll be able to bring aspirin, disinfectant in case you fall and cut yourself, an emergency whistle, a pedometer, and much more.
+If you’re old school, you can even slip a map in your running belt so that you don’t get lost.
+And you should have some change in case you need a drink, but the only available beverages are in a vending machine.

 Q: What is a running belt?

 A: A running belt is not a belt in the traditional sense.
 That is, it’s not intended to hold up your pants while you run.
-Instead it wraps around your waist and provides storage for things you’ll need during your walk, run, hike or even your stroll through the Piazza Venezia during your European vacation.
+Instead, it wraps around your waist and provides storage for things you’ll need during your walk, run, hike, or even your stroll through the Piazza Venezia during your European vacation.
 The primary function of the contemporary running belt is to provide a safe, secure place for your mobile phone and keys.
 That safe, secure place should also be waterproof.
 Just in case you get caught in the rain.
-Anything else the belt provides besides that is really gravy.
+Anything else the belt provides is just gravy.